upday/deprecated-baustelle/doc/02-yaml/01-structure.md

 Two environment variables with the URLs would be exposed to the application.

-For details please refer to <%= link_to '02-yaml', '02-applications' %> and
+For details please refer to
+<%= link_to '02-yaml', '02-applications.md', title: 'application section documentation' %>
+and
 [TODO: link to backend outputs definitions]

 ## applications